Franklivania/Franklivania/README.md

 Front-end web developer
 -----------------------

-A frontend Engineer navigating cloud platforms and pushing pixels.
-Pushing between learning, teaching and building
+Fullstack engineer, frontend heavy, focused on building, functional, responsive and accessible websites, web apps, and native applications

 _Currently changing the world_ 🌍 one ~~bug~~ **code** at a time!

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [cfaodigbo@gmail.com](mailto:cfaodigbo@gmail.com)
-* 💻  I'm learning React Native and Node.js
+* 💻  I'm learning Go
 * 🫱🏾‍🫲🏾  I'm open to collaborating on interesting projects
 * 🦕  The Frontend Exorcist!